LJ-9801/NaN/README.md

 1. run "pip install ." to install the library

 ## TODO
-1. dynamic typing
+1. transpose
-2. transpose
+2. QR and Chol decomposition
-2. GPU support
+3. solvers

-## Kernels To Be Implemented
+4. outter/inner/dot/kron product
-1. QR and Chol decomposition
+5. GPU support

-2. solvers
+## Dynamic Typing
-3. outter/inner/dot/kron product
+This library also support dynamic typing(multiplying a double with float) however with a small drop in performance.
+The way it handles different type is that it promote lower precision type to a higher one.
+Since data are copied from one type to another, it causes a small drop in performance.
+Further work will be done to improve this.

 ## BLAS Recommandation
 It is highly recommanded that you use a conda environment for this